-Different Creative forms of English Language: Understanding different forms of literature;
+- Different Creative forms of English Language: Understanding different forms of literature.

-Literature in the school curriculum: Needs, objectives and relevance; Role and relevance of media in school curriculum; Translation: Importance and need, Translation as a creative activity: through examples of translated texts into English from different Indian languages.
+- Literature in the school curriculum: Needs, objectives and relevance; Role and relevance of media in school curriculum.

+-Translation: Importance and need, Translation as a creative activity, through examples of translated texts into English from different Indian languages.

-• Take three editorial pieces on the same topic from different newspapers.
-Have a discussion on their language and presentation the piece yourself chart on the main events
+(i) Take three editorial pieces on the same topic from different newspapers.
+Have a discussion on their language and presentation.

-• Take two translations of any piece of creative writing.
-Read these pieces and then translate
+(ii) Take two translations of any piece of creative writing.
+Read these pieces and then translate the piece yourself.

-• Take any creative writing related to history, e.g. Discovery of India and prepare a flow
+(iii) Take any creative writing related to history, e.g. Discovery of India and prepare a flow chart on the main events.

-• Review any story and have a discussion in groups
+(iv) Review any story and have a discussion in groups.

-• Take any piece on Geography and prepare a teaching strategy for teaching any phenomena, e.g. climate change, water.
+(v) Take any piece on Geography and prepare a teaching strategy for teaching any Geographical phenomena, e.g. climate change, water.